-As a musician, Hao Zi is very interested in playing with sound colours and inviting the audience to see images in music: her MMus Project 2016 involved collaboration with percussionist Daniel Gonzalez to create a version of Ravel’s Gaspard de la nuit for Piano and Percussion.
-In her interpretation of “A Distant Voice of the Rainforest” by Malaysian pianist composer Chong Lim Ng (also her former teacher), she included improvised extended piano techniques as well as ethnic singing into the piece to draw the audience into the soundworld of a rainforest.
+As a musician, Hao Zi is very interested in playing with sound colours and inviting the audience to see images in music: her MMus Project 2016 involved collaborating with percussionist Daniel Gonzalez to create a version of Ravel’s Gaspard de la nuit for Piano and Percussion.
+In her interpretation of “A Distant Voice of the Rainforest” by Malaysian pianist/composer Chong Lim Ng (also her former teacher), she included improvised extended piano techniques as well as improvised ethnic singing to draw the audience into the soundworld of a rainforest.

-Apart from this, Hao Zi also participated in many creative outreach projects led by the Open Academy for children and elderly with Dementia and performed in Music for Moment Concerts at the Wigmore Hall.
+Apart from this, Hao Zi also participated in creative outreach projects led by the Open Academy for children and elderly with Dementia, where she also performed in Music for Moment Concerts at the Wigmore Hall.
 She collaborated with author-illustrator David Litchfield and improvised to his storytelling of award-winning book “The Bear and the Piano”.

-A Young Steinway Artist, Hao Zi is currently based in the UK and further developing her performing career being part of the Keyboard Trust London, Talent Unlimited and Park Lane Group.
+A Young Steinway Artist, Hao Zi is currently based in the UK and further developing her performing career being part of the Keyboard Trust London, Talent Unlimited.
 She also tutors at King’s College London and gives masterclasses at Imperial College London.
 In Malaysia, Hao Zi has given talks, performances and masterclasses to the students of University of Malaya and Bentley Music, hoping to share her experiences and help inspire the younger generation.